Sanchezdav/herewego/README.md

 rails new myapp -d postgresql -m template.rb
 ```

-To run your app, use `foreman start`.
+To run your app, use `foreman start -p 3000`.

 This will run `Procfile.dev` via `foreman start -f Procfile.dev` as configured by the `.foreman` file and will launch the development processes `rails server` and `webpack-dev-server` processes.
 You can also run them in separate terminals manually if you prefer.